dnnsharp/excel/en/serialize_to_excel_from_text.md

 In the **Field Separator** field, you can choose your the field separator from your text.
 Accepts expressions.
 (Optional, default value is ",")

-In the **Handle duplicates** field, you can how to handle when you already have a file with the same name.
+In the **Handle duplicates** field, you can choose how to handle when you already have a file with the same name.
 (Optional, default value is "Rename")

 In the **Text field**, you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.